gbpadial/UserManagement/README.md

-# User management API using CQRS, MediatR and FluentValidations.
+# User management API (CQRS, FluentValidations, MediatR)
-This project consists in a user management API using the CQRS pattern with MediatR and FluentValidations.
-Also, it has a Dockerfile to simple use it in Docker.
+This project consists in a user management API using the CQRS pattern with MediatR and FluentValidations, and EntityFramework.InMemory ORM for demo purposes.

 ## Building the docker image
 In the root folder, open your command tool and run: